guizmo2000/WebAudioPluginBank/README.md

 This bank is a repository of standardised webaudio plugins.

-Some of them implement audioworklets, GUI are built on web components.
+Some of them implement audioworklets, GUI's are built with web components.
 I recommand to test it on Chrome.

 A plugin is defined by its URL and its metadata